 As a longtime hub of manufacturing and technology, businesses across virtually all sectors of New Hampshire’s economy – from the well-established to new startups – are hungry for data scientists.

-SilverCloud, a startup company based out of Portsmouth, uses data scientists to analyze massive amounts of customer data generated by its apps, which are used by more than 175 different banks and credit unions.
+SilverCloud, a startup company based out of Portsmouth, uses data scientists to draw meaningful insights from massive amounts of customer data generated by its apps, which are used by more than 175 different banks and credit unions.

-(The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in New Hampshire, completed in March 2016):
+These, and many other, New Hampshire businesses will continue to drive demand for highly educated data scientists in the state.
+The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.

 End-to-End Supply Chain Data Scientist with C&S Wholesale Grocers in Keene

-- With the largest wholesale grocery supply company in the US, this incumbent is responsible for forecasting and planning decisions that affect over 100,000 products
+- With the largest wholesale grocery supply company in the US, this job involves forecasting and planning decisions that affect over 100,000 products

 - Duties include developing statistical algorithms to forecast demand and contributing to modeling metrics requests

 - Applicants must have at least a master’s degree in statistics, mathematics, engineering, or a related quantitative field